+The LF data are well described by an exponential variation, as given in Eq. \ref{eq6}, for both short-time region and the long-time ($t > 1$ $\mu$s) part of the asymmetry curve (see Fig. \ref{F11}(a)) respectively.
+To extract the faster and slower component of the muon depolarization rate, we have used the same techniques as described in case of ZF-$\mu$SR for the base temperature.
 In Fig. \ref{F12}, we exhibit the field dependence of the relaxation rates $\lambda_{1}$ and $\lambda_{2}$.
 The longitudinal-field dependence of $\lambda$ gives the opportunity to understand the nature of spin excitations (whether ballistic or diffusive) since the spin correlation functions are governed by their transport behavior.

-Spin autocorrelation functions have different spectral densities where $\mathcal{S} (\omega) $ varies with frequency $\omega$ as $\mathcal{S} (\omega) \sim \omega ^{-1/2}$ for 1D diffusive transport and $\mathcal{S} (\omega) \sim$ ln$(J/ \omega)$ for ballistic spin transport \cite{pratt1997,pratt2006}.
+The spin autocorrelation functions have different spectral densities where $\mathcal{S} (\omega) $ varies with frequency $\omega$ as $\mathcal{S} (\omega) \sim \omega ^{-1/2}$ for 1D diffusive transport and $\mathcal{S} (\omega) \sim$ ln$(J/ \omega)$ for ballistic spin transport \cite{pratt1997,pratt2006}.
 Consequently, $H$ dependence of $\lambda$ obeys the $H^{-1/2}$ power-law for 1D diffusion and ln$(J/H)$ for ballistic spin transport \cite{blundell2021}.
 As illustrated in Fig. \ref{F12}, the slower muon spin relaxation rate $\lambda_2(H)$ at $T = $ 0.088 K is well reproduced by the 1D spin diffusion model.
 Such power-law decaying spin correlations are observed in various materials with spin-1/2 HAF chain, pyrochlore, kagome, and triangular lattices \cite{pratt2006, blundell2021, lee2020, kermarrec2014,leeW2024, keren2004}.
 However, as shown in the Fig. \ref{F12}, ballistic motion provides a poor description of the $\lambda(H)$ data.
-We suggest that muons sites near the chain-center sense a diffusive motion of spinons as the presence of Cl/Br randomness in Cu(Ampy)ClBr might prevent ballistic transport of spinons.
+We suggest that muons sites near the chain-center sense a diffusive motion of spinons as the presence of Cl/Br randomness in Cu(Ampy)ClBr might prevent a ballistic transport of spinons.
 On the other hand, the faster rate $\lambda _1$ is well described by the Redfield relation \cite{Redfield1957, hayano1979}

 where, $\nu$ is the fluctuation frequency (related to the correlation time $\tau= 1/\nu$) and $B_{loc}$ is the time average of the fluctuating amplitude of local internal field.
 We infer $\nu \approx$ 16.8 MHz and $B_{loc} \approx$ 46 Oe.
 We suggest that this contribution arises from muon sites near the chain-ends where the relaxation is controlled by the fluctuations of the staggered moments released near chain-ends.